mrc-ide/Rcoding/README.md

 remotes::install_github("mrc-ide/Rcoding@v1.0.0")
 ```

-Remember to set the specific version number you want using the @ symbol.
+When installing the package, remember to set the specific version number using the @ symbol, as shown above.
+This will ensure you're using the correct version for your teaching material.

 ## Available Data Objects